gallochris/cbb-docs/hugo_source/content/efficiency/06-adjusted-efficiency.md

 Here are 2 additional examples of the importance of adjusted efficiencies using [KenPom's](http://kenpom.com/) analysis.

-Take Virginia in the 2017-2018 season, Virginia's raw OE was 110.4.
-This ranked 52nd amongst all Division-I teams.
+Virginia's raw OE was 116.6 for thr 2018-19 season.
+This ranked 4th amongst all Division-I teams.

 Virginia plays in the Atlantic Coast Conference.
-Virginia's strength of schedule was 37th in the country in the 2017-2018 season.
+Virginia's strength of schedule was 22nd in the country in the 2018-2019 season.

-Virginia's AdjO was 115.2, 30th in the country, 22 spots ahead of their raw OE ranking.
+Virginia's AdjOE was 123.4, 2nd in the country, a couple spots ahead of their raw OE ranking.

-In the same season, Villanova posted a raw DE of 99.3.
-This raw number is good for 51st in the country.
+In the same season, Tennessee posted a raw DE of 100.2.
+This raw number is good for 104th in the country.

-Villanova is part of the Big East Conference.
-Their strength of schedule was 6th out of 351 teams.
+Tennessee is part of the Southeastern Conference.
+Their strength of schedule was 25th out of 351 teams.

-Villanova's AdjD was 94.0, which ranked 11th in the nation, 40 spots ahead their raw DE ranking.
+Tennessee's AdjD was 96.5, which ranked 42nd in the nation, 62 spots ahead of their raw DE ranking.

 _This is why adjustments are important.
 Competition._